msimov02/b4a-libraries/SpinnerDatePicker/README.md

 # SpinnerDatePicker

-SpinnerDatePicker is a B4A library for selecting date with a spinner style.
+SpinnerDatePicker is a library for selecting date with a spinner style dialog.

 ![SpinnerDatePicker](https://i.imgur.com/JX8m1Jv.png)